ImIntheMiddle/VATL4Pose-WACV2024/README.md

 > Environment: Python 3.10.7, CUDA 11.3, PyTorch 1.12.1
 >
 > Other versions have not been tested.
 - Create and activate a virtual environment for this repository.
+I personally recommend uv for the package management.
-- Following the command below, please install the required packages:
+- Following the commands below, please install the required packages:
+    - For uv user:
     ```
-    pip install -r requirement.txt
+    uv sync
     ```
+    - For pip user:
+    ```
+    pip install -r requirements.txt
+    ```
-- Then, you need to setup pycocotools by following:
+- Then, you need to setup pycocotools by following commands:
     ```
     cd data/coco/cocoapi/PythonAPI
     python setup.py install